Switching to Twenty Fourteen

 Here are two examples of research blogs that have adopted the Twenty Fourteen graphic theme:

 After Hueman, Twenty Fourteen is the closest graphic theme to a magazine layout with its slideshow and article grid.
 This enables you to showcase, on the home page of your blog, the articles that you think are the most important.
 This theme places a strong emphasis on graphics and illustrations.
 This is an asset if you have the time and desire to choose illustrations, but can be time-consuming; without iconography, this graphic theme loses much of its interest.

 You can also read Karim Hammou’s post (in French) to get an idea of how to use and configure Twenty Fourteen.

-By default, this theme has a single menu composed of your blog’s different pages and subpages.
-It is located at the top of the page, just underneath the banner.
-The menu is right-justified.
+By default, this theme uses a single menu composed of the different pages and subpages of your blog.
+It is located at the top, just below the header image.
+The menu items are aligned on the right.

 Featuring posts on the homepage

 This is obviously the main advantage of the Twenty Fourteen theme: visually featuring several posts on your blog’s homepage.
 But, as mentioned above, this option is time-consuming and, if used too hastily, can make your blog less visually attractive.
 After this word of warning, let’s now turn to setting up the theme.